consolidation/config/README.md

     options:
       color: red
 ```
-If a command name contains a `:`, then each section of the command name defines another level of heirarchy in the command option configuration.
+If a command name contains a `:`, then each section of the command name defines another level of hierarchy in the command option configuration.
 For example, to set a configuration value `George` for the option `--name` of the command `my:foo`:
 ```
 command:
   my: